christensenacademy/christensen-academy/modules/css-basics/reference.md

 <p style="color:blue;background-color:red;font-size:200%">Lorem ipsum...</p>
 ```

+A browsers would render the code above as follows:

+<p style="color:blue;background-color:red;font-size:200%">Lorem ipsum...</p>

 Notice that each little "piece" of CSS follows the format `foo:bar;` where "foo" is a property name and "bar" is a value.
 Each CSS rule can have many property-value pairs as illustrated in the example above.

 ###Embedded and External CSS Rules